wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 ## Exploration and Extension

 I think that Camus' perspective may have been limited by his focus on contemporary philosophy and the decades between our existences.
-I would like to extend and question Absurdism the up-to-date state of affairs as a human on this Earth.
+I would like to extend and question Absurdism, the up-to-date state of affairs as a human on this Earth.

 ### Mathematics and Science

 In *The Myth of Sisyphus*, Camus rejects science as a way to learn about the world.
-He states that it is made up of descriptions and metaphors that are more art than science, and that it offers only hypotheses and theories that approximate the truth but don't embody it completely.
+He states that it is made up of descriptions and metaphors that are more art than science and that it offers only hypotheses and theories that approximate the truth but don't embody it completely.

 > I realize that if through science I can seize phenomena and enumerate them, I cannot, for all that, apprehend the world.

 Clearly, in my mind, Camus missed the mark here entirely.
 It would appear he has not looked into empirically proven physics, and beyond that, mathematics.
-All of the sciences have much to teach about the world, and it is in fact ***the real world*** that it is teaching us about.
+All of the sciences have much to teach about the world, and it is, in fact, ***the real-world*** that it is teaching us about.

 ### Transhumanism

 In his day, it is safe to say that Camus was correct in his conclusion that he would not be able to transcend the human condition and that he was left to deal with its confines.
-I, on the other hand, see the rapid development of modern technology in my day and think that perhaps I, or some decendants of mine, will have the opportunity to shed this evolutionarily developed biological system for something more purpose-built and permissive as well as preserving consciousness well beyond what we consider a normal human lifespan.
+I, on the other hand, see the rapid development of modern technology in my day and think that perhaps I, or some descendants of mine, will have an opportunity never before available to a human.
+An opportunity to shed this evolutionarily developed biological system for something more purpose-built and permissive as well as preserving consciousness well beyond what we consider a normal human lifespan.

+#### What Does This Mean for The Human Condition and The Absurd Man?